aumovio_brake_system_roadmap.jpg

 distributed-brake-system.png

-The MK C2D system generation is designed for AD in accordance with SAE Level 3 or higher.
+Additionally the MK C2D system generation is designed for AD in accordance with SAE Level 3 or higher.
 The platform uses existing components that have already proven themselves in the MK C2.

 The brakes become “semi-dry”